carebnb-app/apidocs/source/includes/_management.md

 }
 ```

-Returns a specific service info by a property.
+Returns info and status of a specific service associated to a property.

 **Request**

 Property | Value
 -------- | -------
-Endpoint | /service/serviceId/:serviceId
+Endpoint | /service/serviceId/**SERVICE_ID**
 Method   | GET

 **Request Headers**